HangarMC/Hangar/README.md

 Your best bet is joining #development on the [Hangar Discord](https://discord.gg/zvrAEbvJ4a) and just discussing with us.
 All contributions are very welcome, we will not be able to finish this alone!

+Updating the frontend dependencies can be done best by running `npx npm-check -u` and going thru the changelogs.
+Notice that package.json might contain some hints of which deps are broken.

 ## License

 Most of the frontend is a fork of Ore, licensed under MIT [here](https://github.com/SpongePowered/Ore/blob/staging/LICENSE.txt).